lab-cosmo/chemiscope/docs/src/manual/index.rst

 before describing how to use the different panels in the standard visualization.
 It continues by presenting how you can generate a chemiscope input file to load on https://chemiscope.org, as well as within a standalone HTML viewer which does not require internet connectivity.
+See the :ref:`Python module documentation <python-module>`
-Finally, we present the chemiscope jupyter extension, which can be used to explore a dataset directly inside a jupyter notebook.
+for how to interact with chemiscope in a script, or to explore a dataset directly inside a jupyter notebook.

 .. _chemiscope: https://chemiscope.org